THMKAE/create-react-typescript-file/README.md

 ```typescript
 // components/Button/button.module.css
 ```

+If you'd like to skip the "CSS modules" question, you can add `"addCSSModulesToComponent": true,` to the configuration file.

 Creating a hook will give you similar behavior, except that it will not create an index file, but will only create the following: